Skip to content

 Pros and Cons of Contract Contingencies

 The scenarios presented above demonstrate the potential pros and cons of using a home inspection contingency within the California real estate market.
-Here are the advantages and disadvantages of this strategy.
+As a home buyer, you should consider the following advantages and disadvantages before using such a contingency.

 Pro: It protects your deposit and gives you more flexibility.

-The home inspection contingency basically gives buyers more flexibility, in terms of contract negotiations.
-It gives them an exit strategy for certain situations relating to the inspection.
-Legally speaking, it allows them to cancel the transaction and back out of the deal while retaining their earnest money deposit.
-(As long as the clause is written that way within the actual contract.)
+The home inspection contingency gives buyers more flexibility when it comes to contract negotiations.
+It basically creates an exit strategy for certain situations relating to the inspection.
+Most importantly, this and other types of contingencies allow buyers to exit the transaction while retaining their earnest money deposit.

 Cons: It could make your offer less attractive to the seller.

 There is also a potential downside to using a home inspection contingency in California, especially in a competitive real estate market.
-The primary disadvantage is that contingencies can make an offer less appealing to the seller.
+The primary disadvantage is that this strategy could make an offer less appealing to the seller.

 Ultimately, the choice is yours to make.
-As a home buyer, you should never sign a purchase agreement until you’re comfortable with the language and clauses it contains.
+The key is to make an informed choice with careful forethought and planning.
+As a home buyer, you should never sign a purchase agreement until you’re comfortable with the language it contains.

 Disclaimer: This article provides a basic overview of home inspection contingencies in California.
 Real estate transactions can vary due to a wide number of factors.
 So portions of this article might not apply to your particular situation.
 This article is not meant to take the place of professional legal or real estate advice.